MACRO

 Source: @mert on X

 The broader crypto community has seized on the centralized freeze authority as a core concern.
-Solana SOL +0.00% developer Mert noted in a March 25 post that centrally issued stablecoins “can be frozen, unlike cash,” underscoring the tension between regulatory compliance and user sovereignty that Circle now finds itself at the center of.
+Solana developer Mert noted in a March 25 post that centrally issued stablecoins “can be frozen, unlike cash,” underscoring the tension between regulatory compliance and user sovereignty that Circle now finds itself at the center of.

 The fifteen cases cited by ZachXBT, if even partially substantiated, would represent a pattern rather than isolated incidents.
 For an issuer managing over $77 billion in circulating tokens, the reputational risk extends beyond crypto-native audiences to institutional partners, banking relationships, and prospective regulatory approvals.